asddsa344/AdminTools/README.md

 ### Features
 ```
+- enabling better_commands will allow you to select multiple players at once with ease.
 - Log commands in your server files!
 - Quickly send a message to all staff
 - Set AHP of players with ease